PrasanthPeddisetty/Firewall/README.md

 2. Have array of IP ranges and dictionary of key as IP range and array of Port ranges it accept as its value.
 However, as the rules becomes complicated, the number of entries in the IP range array would be big and it consumes large memory space.
 Deleting the existing rule would be impossible.

 #### Comment
 Thank you for taking time to review the code.
+The ranking of my interested teams are as follows.
+Even though I listed a ranking, all of the teams look really interesting and I would be excited if I can work in any of the team.
+1. platform team
+2. data team
+3. policy team